tscholze/kotlin-spaces-app-onthisday/README.md

 - `otd`: Presents you the **events** on **today's** day in history
 - `otd 14.03`: Presents you the **events** on **14.03** *(dd.MM)* in history
 - `otd 14.03 events | deaths | birth`: Presents you the **given topic** on **14.03** *(dd.MM)* in history

-## Missing features
-- [ ] The seen "Wikipedia" button should open the related Wikipedia page
+- Allows open Wikipedia from given message

 ## Message UI